pdeschen/wuff-wiki/Configure-Equinox-products.md

-Provided that we already created our [first Equinox application](Create-first-Equinox-application), we can now configure Equinox products.
+Provided that we already created our [first Equinox app](Create-first-Equinox-app), we can now configure Equinox products.

 1. Let's add product definitions to "build.gradle":